Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # ModalWX
-A source-code toolkit for designing Modal (kybd-only) UIs for PCs using the wxWidgets cross-platform GUI library.
+A 'source-code toolkit' for designing Modal (kybd-only) UIs for PCs using the wxWidgets cross-platform GUI library.
 In a kybd-only GUI, the kybd serves the dual functions of text entry and screen-space selection.